 Pockels Cell DriversG&H Pockels cell drivers have been developed to complement our range of Pockels Cells.
 High quality components are integrated into our designs to maximize lifetime, safety, and reliability.
-Our Pockels cell drivers include the Q Series Q-switch drivers and R-series regenerative amplifier drivers.
+Our Pockels cell drivers include the Q-series Q-switch drivers and R-series regenerative amplifier drivers.
 Q-switch drivers provide a fast rise time followed by a longer decay time.
 Regenerative amplifier drivers have a square pulse with a fast rise and fall time, adjustable pulse width and may be operated to 100 kHz or more.
-The Q series product line includes the Q-Drive, OEM Q-Drive, and QDP models while the R series product line includes the R200, the R200 System, the HVR, and the HVR System.
+The Q series product line includes the Lab Q-Drive, OEM Q-Drive, and QDP models while the R series product line includes the R200, the R200 System, the HVR, and the HVR System.

 When selecting a Pockels cell driver, it is important to know the required switching voltage, as it is typically higher for BBO than KD*P, and half-wave operation requires twice the voltage of quarter-wave.